 The villages of Sirnea villages, Pestera and Magura are located in Brasov county, near Moieciu.
 They will surprise you each time and have always been an excellent choice for a vacation.
 These places are perfect if you want to relax; you will enjoy fresh air, good food, local produce, friendly hosts and quiet, much quiet.

-In Pestera and Magura you will always meet tourists traveling with small children, cyclists of all ages and all nations that cross paths on two wheels, mountaineers who go trekking tours in the Piatra Craiului Mountains, climbers who come to climb the Zarnestilor Keys and photo enthusiasts.
+In Pestera and Magura you will always meet tourists traveling with small children, cyclists of all ages and all nations that cross paths on two wheels, mountaineers who go hiking tours in the Piatra Craiului Mountains, climbers who come to climb the Zarnestilor Keys and photo enthusiasts.

 There is so much to see and do in these areas that a lifetimes seems to be not enough.
 Anyway, whoever comes here for the first time, will certainly want to come back if not for an extended holiday, at least for a weekend getaway.